 MARAMTS Update: Student Affairs and Happenings

-Conio Loretto, MS, LCAT, MT-BC – MAR Student Affairs Advisor
+Conio Loretto, MS, LCAT, MT-BC – Outgoing MAR Student Affairs Advisor

-This year’s Passages Conference for our region’s students and new professionals was held on October 24, 2015 at Shenandoah Conservatory and University.
-Co-chairs for the event were new professional Diana Abourafeh, MT-BC and Fredonia State student Tara O’Brien.
-Both worked tirelessly to create an exciting, diverse conference program.
+This year’s Passages Conference for our region’s students and new professionals was held on October 1, 2016 at Nazareth College.
+Co-chairs for the event were new professional Nick Sherman, Nazareth student Alex Bruno, and Fredonia student Rachel Williams.
+All worked tirelessly to create an exciting, diverse conference program.

-The conference closed with a drum circle led by Eric Wills, Director of the Jamaica Field Service Project.
-The entire conference was supported by a team of wonderful volunteers from Shenandoah Conservatory and University.
+The conference closed with a closing ceremony and some collective music making.
+The entire conference was supported by a team of wonderful volunteers from Nazareth College.
 Thank you to all!

-Many of the Passages presenters had the opportunity to give their presentations again during special concurrent session times at the MAR Conference in Harrisburg, PA.
+Many of the Passages presenters had the opportunity to give their presentations again during special concurrent session times at the MAR Conference in Rochester, NY.
 Thank you to Trish Winter and Jenny Swanson for your efforts in making these “Passages Re-visited” sessions happen.

-Passages 2016 will be held in the Fall at Nazareth College in Rochester, NY – more info coming soon!
+Passages 2017 will be held in the Fall – more info coming soon!

 NEW MARMATS EXECUTIVE BOARD ELECTED

-MARAMTS elected our new Executive Board at our recent conference in Harrisburg, PA.
+MARAMTS elected our new Executive Board at our recent conference in Rochester, NY.
 Congratulations to…

 Jake Mauersberg (Temple University) – Government Relations Chair

-Thank you to our outgoing Executive Board members for their wonderful service to our region…Elizabeth Bligh (SUNY Fredonia), Megan Neil (Radford University), Allison Broaddrick (Duquesne University) and Cody Thompson (Elizabethtown College).
+Thank you to our outgoing Executive Board members for their wonderful service to our region…Andrea Schaertel (Duquesne University), Halley Cole (Duquesne University), Tara O’Brien (Fredonia) and Amanda Montera (Temple University).
 Your hard work is appreciated by all!